rascoop/docker-laravel/README.md

 The best way to use this image is with other images.

 As it does not have a webserver nor a database server, use it as part of a group.
 Check the docker-compose.yml in this repository.
-In my use case, the source code is being replicated by a filesync service.
-The database folder is put somewhere where where no replication occurs.
-The reason for this decision is that the db can always be reconstructed.
+The necessary mysql drivers are installed.
+But if you are planning in using anything else please feel free to fork and change.

 When running composer or php artisan you need to do it from the php container.
 You can go to the container by: <code>docker exec -ti appnamephp /bin/bash</code>
+Once inside the container, you can run composer by <code>php /usr/local/bin/composer</code>

 One thing that you need to be aware is that whenever you run any of those commands, you need to run <code>sudo chmod -R yourusername:yourusername ./src/*</code>.
 The reason for this is that when inside the container the commands are run as root and therefore owned by root.